Written by Greg Ellifritz

 Weight (unloaded): 13.76 ounces

-The Glock 42 is the only new addition to the list, having not been released when I first wrote the article.
+The Glock 42 is the only new addition to the list, having not been released when I originally wrote the article.
 I now own two Glock 42s and I love them.
 The older one has more than 600 rounds through it with no malfunctions.
 The Glock is the gentlest recoiling of all the .380 pistols on the list and is amazingly accurate.
 Its primary downside is the fact that it is one of the larger .380s.
 I can’t carry mine in a back pocket like I can my Kahr or Ruger.
 It’s just too big.
 This one conceals just fine in a cargo pocket or in an ankle holster.
 When I grab a .380 out of my gun safe, I find myself choosing this one more frequently than any of the others I own.

 Second Choice- Kahr P-380